 One of the most significant traditions at William & Mary is its student-administered honor system.
-The essence of the honor system is individual responsibility; students are empowered both to maintain and enforce the Code and its underlying principles.
+The essence of the honor system is individual responsibility; students are empowered both to maintain the Code and its underlying principles.

 The Honor Code sustains a documented history that dates back to at least 1736.
 Today, students administer the Honor pledge to each incoming student and educate faculty and administration on the relevance of the Code and its application to students' lives at the university.
-Students administer the Code through six Honor Councils and the Honor System Advisory Committee.
+Students administer the Code through six honor councils and the Honor System Advisory Committee.
 At its ideal, the Code provides for a level academic playing field in which all students are evaluated on the basis of their hard work and ability.

-"As a member of the William and Mary community, I pledge on my honor not to lie, cheat, or steal, either in my academic or personal life.
+"As a member of the William & Mary community, I pledge on my honor not to lie, cheat, or steal, either in my academic or personal life.
 I understand that such acts violate the Honor Code and undermine the community of trust, of which we are all stewards."

 The Honor Councils